Guidelines for teacher and course evaluations

 Process & Reporting:

-1. Teacher assessment records related to the teacher who has received the low or incorrect assessment are compiled by the Office of Assessment and Evaluation.
+1. Teacher assessment records related to the teacher who has received the incorrect assessment are compiled by the Office of Assessment and Evaluation.
 The records are analyzed alongside the submitted material by the Office of Assessment and Evaluation Program Evaluation Director, Senior Analyst, and Manager, to verify that the low or incorrect assessment resulted from a system error.

 2. If the outcome of the appeal is determined to be a system error, the assessment in question will be eliminated.